MasterTemple/battlefront2017RankingsSWL/README.md

 # Setup
 1. run `npm install`
-2. run `npm i nodemon -g`
-3. add a `config.json` into `./data/` that looks like this
+2. add a `config.json` into `./data/` that looks like this
 ```json
 {
     "token": "YOUR_TOKEN_GOES_HERE",
     "leaderboardChannelId": "886716934714978334"
 }
 ```
-4. add a `creds.json` into `./data/` which is the downloaded JSON credentials you get for creating a Google desktop application.
+3. add a `creds.json` into `./data/` which is the downloaded JSON credentials you get for creating a Google desktop application.
 Looks something like this
 ```json
 {
   "type": "service_account",